driebit/zotonic_mod_driebit_rdf/README.md

   and allows any origin in its [Access-Control-Allow-Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Access-Control-Allow-Origin).
 - Ontologies and serializations are separate steps in making an RDF representation:
-  - supported ontologies produce an [RDF Graph](https://www.w3.org/TR/rdf12-concepts/#dfn-rdf-graph) without needing to know how they'll be serialized.
+  - supported ontologies produce an [RDF Graph](https://www.w3.org/TR/rdf12-concepts/#dfn-rdf-graph) without needing to know how they'll be serialized (or in which namespace).
-  - supported serializations produce a [concrete representation](https://www.w3.org/TR/rdf12-concepts/#dfn-concrete-rdf-syntax) starting from an _RDF Graph_ without needing to know which ontologies were used.
+  - supported serializations produce a [concrete representation](https://www.w3.org/TR/rdf12-concepts/#dfn-concrete-rdf-syntax) starting from an _RDF Graph_ and (optionally) [namespaces](https://www.w3.org/TR/rdf12-concepts/#dfn-namespace-prefix),
+    without needing to know which ontologies were used.
 - The default representations use the [Schema.org ontology](https://schema.org/),
   as [recommended by NDE](https://netwerk-digitaal-erfgoed.github.io/cm-implementation-guidelines/#generic-data-model) and either the [Turtle](https://www.w3.org/TR/rdf12-turtle/) or [JSON-LD](https://www.w3.org/TR/json-ld11/) serialization.